ASNA/SunFarm/docs/remove-redundant-green-screen-info.md

 permalink: /remove-redundant-green-screen-info/
 ---

-The *Canvas* used to render Pages on Modern Browsers is totally different than the fixed-position grid layout used by a Page on the IBMi.
+The *Canvas* used to render Pages on Modern Browsers is totally different than the fixed-position grid layout used by a Page on the IBM i.

 Not only does the real state is larger and varying in its dimensions but the color schema is almost incomparable.